chris-pearce/backpack.css/CONTRIBUTING.md

    git checkout -b <topic-branch-name>
    ```

 4. Commit your changes in logical chunks.
-Please adhere to these [git commit message conventions](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) or your code is unlikely be merged into the main project.
+Please adhere to these [git commit message conventions](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) or your code is unlikely to be merged into the main project.
 Use Git's [interactive rebase](https://help.github.com/articles/interactive-rebase) feature to tidy up your commits before making them public.

 5. Locally rebase the upstream development branch into your topic branch: